-As indicated in Table 1, CBO has submitted 9,445 estimates of mandate costs to Congress from January 1, 1996, when UMRA's Title I became effective, to February 28, 2013.
+CBO submitted 12,330 estimates of mandate costs to Congress from January 1, 1996, when UMRA's Title I became effective, to February 2, 2018 (see Table 1).
 Each of these statements examined the mandate costs imposed on the private sector or state, local, and tribal governments by provisions in a specific bill, amendment, or conference report.
-About 12.8% of these cost estimate statements (1,212 of 9,445 cost estimate statements) identified costs imposed by intergovernmental mandates on states and localities, and 1.0% of them (98 of 9,445 cost estimate statements) identified intergovernmental mandates that exceeded UMRA's threshold.
+About 11.9% of these cost estimate statements (1,473 of 12,330 cost estimate statements) identified costs imposed by intergovernmental mandates, and less than 1.0% of them (112 of 12,330 cost estimate statements) identified intergovernmental mandates that exceeded UMRA's threshold.
 CBO was unable to determine costs imposed by intergovernmental mandates in 77 bills, amendments, or conference reports.

 Table 1.
-CBO Estimates of Costs of Intergovernmental Mandates, 104th - 113th Congresses
+CBO Estimates of Costs of Intergovernmental Mandates, 104th-115th Congresses